HR and Personnel Security

 The HR Representative / Facility Manager is responsible to create an Issue in the Jira HR & Facilities project to initiate and track the onboarding process.
 The onboarding process should include the following IT/Security items:

-- New workforce member is provided training on LifeOmic security policy, acceptable use policy, HIPAA awareness, and given access to the Employee Handbook.
+- New workforce member is provided training on LifeOmic security policy, acceptable use policy, HIPAA awareness, conflicts of interests, and given access to the Employee Handbook.

-- Records of training and policy acceptance is kept in the HR system (currently EaseCentral).
+- Records of training, outside activities and conflict of interest disclosures, and policy acceptance is kept in the HR system (currently EaseCentral).

 - The training and acceptance must be completed within 30 days of employment.